Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/reference/glossary/network-terms.md

 ## Session Traversal Utilities for NAT (STUN)

-*STUN* is a tool for communications protocols to detect and traverse network address translators that are located in the path between two endpoints of communication.
-It is implemented as a light-weight client-server protocol, requiring only simple query and response components with a third-party server located on the common, easily accessible network, typically the Internet.
+*STUN* is a tool for communications protocols to detect and traverse network address translators that are located in the path between two endpoints of communication. it's implemented as a light-weight client-server protocol, requiring only simple query and response components with a third-party server located on the common, easily accessible network, typically the Internet.

 The basic protocol operates essentially as follows: The client, typically operating inside a private network, sends a binding request to a **STUN** server on the public Internet.
 The STUN server responds with a success response that has the IP address and port number of the client, as observed from the server's perspective.